Delph-Sunny/10-Team_Generation_CLI/README.md

 ---

 ## Description
 This app will generate a software engineering team from a user's inputs using the [Inquirer package](https://www.npmjs.com/package/inquirer).
+The team roster has one manager and several employees.

 :information_source: